 Cisco Gives a Mixed Outlook

 Essentially I think that telecommunications carriers have slowed spending this year.
 I’ve discussed this at length in an article linked here.
-AT & T is expecting spending to rise in the second half but Verizon Communications $VZ continues its drive to reduce capex/revenues.
+AT & T is expecting spending to rise in the second half but Verizon Communications$VZ continues its drive to reduce capex/revenues.
 There is a sense that Verizon has largely completed its big network rollout and it is gearing itself to utilize its network in the next few years rather than expand it.

-In addition, a Chinese rival to Cisco (ZTE) recently downgraded its outlook for China carrier spending.
-Competitors such as ZTE and Huawei are increasingly threatening to grab market share from Cisco in switches and routers and with their domestic situation worsening, it is reasonable to expect them to get more aggressive in North America.
 Indeed, Cisco CEO John Chambers was clear in his estimation that Cisco is responding to competition and winning.
 So far, so good.
 Nevertheless, the outlook in Cisco’s core divisions doesn’t look great and there is a limit to where cost cutting and price reductions can get you.

 Moreover, question marks need to be raised about the collaboration division and in particular the purchase of Tandberg Television.
 The 7.8% decline in revenues is not a good sign.
-Even worse, it is in line with what key competitor Polycom $PLCM have been reporting which suggests that the industry is weak.
+Even worse, it is in line with what key competitor Polycom$PLCM have been reporting which suggests that the industry is weak.
 I’ve discussed this industry in an article linked here.
 Simply put, videoconferencing and ‘telepresence’ are solutions looking for a problem right now.
 Companies don’t invest in expansionary projects when economic growth is slowing.

 As for security, I think there is clear evidence to suggest that spending here is holding up and Cisco is confirming this.
-The recent results from IT security company Fortinet were pretty good and the recent IPO of Palo Alto Networks $PANW has been warmly received by the market.
+The recent results from IT security company Fortinet were pretty good and the recent IPO of Palo Alto Networks$PANW has been warmly received by the market.
 I think the sector has further to run and evaluations don’t look stretched.

 Turning to Data centers, spending has also been extremely robust this year and it’s interesting to contrast the capital expenditure plans of data center companies like Equinix with that of the telco carriers mentioned earlier.